MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.213.md

 (c) The instructions for belt-positioning seats shall include the statement, “This restraint is not certified for aircraft use,” and the reasons for this statement.

-S5.6.1.11 (a) For harnesses that are manufactured before December 5, 2024, for use on school bus seats, the instructions must include the following statement:
+S5.6.1.11 (a) For harnesses that are manufactured before June 30, 2025, for use on school bus seats, the instructions must include the following statement: “WARNING!

-“WARNING!
 This restraint must only be used on school bus seats.
 Entire seat directly behind must be unoccupied or have restrained occupants.”
 The labeling requirement refers to a restrained occupant as: an occupant restrained by any user appropriate vehicle restraint or child restraint system (*e.g.,* lap belt, lap and shoulder belt, booster, child seat, harness . . .).

-(b) For school bus child restraint systems manufactured on or after December 5, 2024, the instructions must include the following statement:
+(b) For school bus child restraint systems manufactured on or after June 30, 2025, the instructions must include the following statement: “WARNING!

-“WARNING!
 This restraint must only be used on school bus seats.
 Entire seat directly behind must be unoccupied or have restrained occupants.”
 (The instruction's reference to a “restrained occupant” refers to an occupant restrained by any user-appropriate vehicle restraint or child restraint system (*e.g.,* lap belt, lap and shoulder belt, booster seat or other child restraint system.)

 S5.6.1.12 (a) *Child restraint systems manufactured from February 27, 2014 to February 26, 2015.* The instructions for child restraint systems equipped with an internal harness to restrain the child and with components to attach to a child restraint anchorage system, and for which the combined weight of the child restraint system and the maximum recommended child weight for use with the internal harness exceeds 65 pounds, must include the following statement: “Do not use the lower anchors of the child restraint anchorage system (LATCH system) to attach this child restraint when restraining a child weighing more than “\*” [\*insert a recommended weight value in English and metric units such that the sum of the recommended weight value and the weight of the child restraint system does not exceed 65 pounds (29.5 kg)] with the internal harness of the child restraint.”